-This skillet bread and artichoke dip is perfect for entertaining!
-With the bread and the dip all in one skillet, it’s great for feeding a crowd.
+This skillet artichoke spinach dip is perfect for entertaining!
+With the bread rolls and the dip all in one skillet, it’s great for feeding a crowd.

 I have always thought of the holiday season as a once-a-year excuse for indulgence, decadence and excess (cheese :).
 And in that spirit, I humbly offer up this skillet of warm cheese-topped bread and creamy, cheesy artichoke spinach dip.
 And you can make this skillet of goodness with a loaf of frozen, pre-made bread or roll dough (thawed) or make your own dough with the recipe below.